-A male Baule sculpture, region Bouaké, village Sakassou, Ivory Coast, posted on a base, sitting on a two-legged stool, muscular legs ending in prominent buttocks, wearing a cloth encircling the hips, a slender torso with a pointed navel, emphasized pectoral muscles and nipples, rounded shoulders leading to fragile arms carved close to the body, very elongated hands touching the abdomen, the torso is decorated with linear scarification marks on the front and the backside, an ovoid head with a braided goatee, a pointed round mouth beneath a long nose with a broad tip, round bulging eyes which are bordered all around, further scarification marks on the temples, above the nose and on the neck, oval ears with a prominent tragus, a fine grooved hairline and a sophisticated striated domed coiffure with a ponytail at the back of the head; encrusted brown sacrification patina, traces of age and ritual use, a vertical fracture on the head.
-Provenance Mr Cabinet Kaba, Ivory Coast.
+A male Baule sculpture, from the region between Yamoussoukro and Didiévi, Ivory Coast, standing on an oval base, the delicate feet and elongated toes supporting muscular legs ending in prominent buttocks, accentuated genitalia, a slender torso with a pointed navel, emphasized pectoral muscles and nipples, rounded shoulders leading to fragile arms carved close to the body, elongated hands touching the abdomen, the torso is decorated with scarification marks on the front and the backside, the elongated cylindrical neck supporting an oval head, a striated beard, a large mouth, a wide flattened nose, protruding almond-shaped eyes which are bordered all around, thick arched brows, spherical ears with a prominent tragus, further scarification marks on the face and the neck, the sculpture is capped by a striated coiffure with two ponytails at the back of the head; brown patina with remnants of kaolin, traces of age and ritual use, several cracks.
+Provenance Mr. Cabinet.

 800 - 900,- Euro